gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 Nangyal scowled.
 "That's an excellent question, sergeant, and one that I fully intend to ask once you find him."
 He turned to Indy and Noxy.
 "I trust we can count on your cooperation in that?"

+"What!?
+No!"
+Indy protested angrily.
+"We're not helping anyone with---urrk!"
+Her eyes widened and her hand flew to her throat.

+Nangyal regarded her coolly.
+"It's a simple spell," he said.
+"Something of a classic, actually.
+The price is a severe allergy to shellfish, but..."
+He shrugged.
+"That's hardly an issue up here, is it?"

+"Stop it!"
+Noxy burst out.
+"Whatever you're doing, stop it!"

+Nangyal didn't so much as twitch a finger, but Indy suddenly drew a long, gasping breath.
+"You need to understand something," Nangyal said quietly.
+"We are willing to give our lives for our cause, and if it's worth *our* lives, it's certainly worth *yours*.
+Now *find that boy*."

+He turned and strode away, muttering under his breath.
+Noxy watched him go, feeling just as shocked by his transformation as her mother looked.

+Sergeant Dorbu cleared his throat.
+"Reeve, please accept my apologies.
+That---that wasn't necessary."

+Indy looked him up and down, then gestured at Captain Birgith and Scholar Lhawang.
+"Take care of your prisoners, sergeant.
+I'll take care of my village.
+Come on, sweetling."

+Noxy had to hurry to catch up with her.  "*Amma*, what---"

+"Not here," her mother said sharply.
+"Go find Aft and Grappa Gas and bring them to your granna's house.
+And Noxy."
+She stopped and took her daughter's arm.
+"Not a word of this to anyone, all right?
+Please?"

+"I won't say anything," Noxy promised.
+Her mother nodded once and hurried away up the street.

+Aft answered the door on Noxy's first knock, but only opened it a crack.
+"What's going on?" he hissed.

+"*Amma* wants Aft at Granna Fee's right away," Noxy told him urgently.
+Rind was standing just behind her husband, one hand on his shoulder, the other on her round belly, and an anxious look on her face to match the angry one on Aft's.

+The door closed abruptly.
+She heard the pair argue back and forth for a heartbeat, and then the door reopened.
+"I'll be back as soon as I find out," Aft promised over his shoulder.
+The door closed behind him for a second time with a bang that made Noxy jump.

+Grappa Gas wasn't at home.
+"Probably already there," Aft grunted, drumming his fingers on the side of his leg.
+He set off without waiting for answer, leaving Noxy hurrying to catch up once again.

+Aft's father wasn't at Granna Fee's.
+"We'll find him later," Indy said.
+She quickly told her mother and Aft what had happened in the square.

+"A spy?"
+Aft said disbelievingly.
+"That tubby goof?"

+Indy rubbed her throat.
+"That tubby goof choked me without so much as a word.
+More to the point, he beat Scholar Lhawang."

+"But why here?"
+Granna Fee asked.
+"Why spy on *us*?"

+The reeve shook her head.
+"The real question is, why has he been here for two years?
+Shudarga only raised her flag last summer."
+She stared at the needlepoint clouds that hung on the wall of her mother's kitchen without seeing them.
+"She must have planned it.
+The rebellion---if she sent him hear two years ago, or somehow got the court to send him, she must have already been planning to rebel."